leonletto/algo-pfsense/README.md

 ### Instructions

 * Revert a change to Algo:
    * A change to Algo (PR [#1675](https://github.com/trailofbits/algo/pull/1675)) has made the generated CA certificates incompatible with pfSense.
-To revert this change, fetch your copy of Algo with `git clone` and run the command:
+To revert this change, fetch your copy of Algo with `git clone` and run these commands (ignore the error `Merge conflict in config.cfg`):

+        ```
-      * `git revert -n 0efa4eaf9175f4345fb8d81eb1d3c6205a57048e`
+        git revert -n 0efa4eaf9175f4345fb8d81eb1d3c6205a57048e
+        git restore --staged config.cfg
+        git checkout -- config.cfg
+        ```

 * Edit the Algo `config.cfg`:
    * Add a user named `router` in addition to any other users you create.